Accelerated procedure

 General (scope, grounds for accelerated procedures, time limits)

-The Asylum Service is in charge of taking first instance decisions for both regular and accelerated procedures.
-An application is being examined under the accelerated procedure when[2]:
+The Asylum Service is in charge of issuing first instance decisions for both regular and accelerated procedures.
+An application is being examined under the accelerated procedure when:[2]

-• the applicant during the submission of his/her application invoked reasons that manifestly do not comply with the status of refugee or of subsidiary protection;
+• the applicant during the submission of his/her application invoked reasons that manifestly do not meet the conditions of the status of refugee or of subsidiary protection;

 • the applicant comes from a Safe Country of Origin;